Saint-Antonin, Gers: Landscape

-It is mostly made up farms and has a lot of fields.
+It is mostly made up farms and has many fields.
 Some crops that are grown are corn, sunflowers, and wheat.
 There are some people who live yearly in the village.
-There is 145 people but the village is spread and could fit over 750 people.
+There are 145 people but the village is spread and could accommodate over 750 people.
 There is a tennis court in the middle of the village.
 Since the village is spread, so are the houses and farms (in the middle of this is fields for the crops).
-This is the reason why the center of the village has fewer than ten buildings.
+This is why the center of the village has fewer than ten buildings.